Grant Imahara: Other work

 Imahara was a cast member and story writer for the short film Architects of Evil, created for the 2004 Industrial Light & Magic Backyard Film Contest.
 He was a mentor for the Richmond High robotics team Biomechs #841 for the FIRST Robotics Competition, lending his expert guidance on how to create the right robot for the right job.
-Imahara was profiled in the magazine IEEE Spectrum, in an issue focusing on engineering dream jobs.
+Imahara was profiled in the magazine IEEE Spectrum for an issue focusing on engineering dream jobs.

 One of Imahara's independent projects, during early 2010, was constructing a robotic sidekick for Craig Ferguson, host of The Late Late Show.
-The robot, named Geoff Peterson, was unveiled on The Late Late Show's April 5, 2010 episode.
+The robot, named Geoff Peterson, was unveiled on The Late Late Show's April 5, 2010, episode.
 It was controlled and voiced by comedian and voice actor Josh Robert Thompson.

 In 2012, Imahara's likeness was used in the popular webcomic America Jr, in which he appeared as himself as a celebrity judge for a competition to select the country's Surgeon General.

-In 2012, Imahara had a cameo role on the finale of Eureka, "Just Another Day", as a robotics scientist operating EMO.
+In 2012, Imahara had a cameo role on the finale of Eureka, in the episode titled "Just Another Day", as a robotics scientist operating EMO.

 Imahara portrayed Hikaru Sulu in all 11 episodes of the web series Star Trek Continues.
-He also played Lt.
-Masaru in the 2015 movie Star Trek: Renegades.
+He also played Lieutenant Masaru in the 2015 movie Star Trek: Renegades.

 Imahara was a guest on TWiT's Triangulation (episode 121) on September 25, 2013.
 He also partnered with Mouser Electronics to kick off their "Empowering Innovation Together" campaign, where he hosts several webisodes.